salehisaeed/TensorforceFoam/README.md

 ## How to use
-The vortex shedding behind a 2D cylinder case study, presented in Section 3.1 of the ([published article](https://link.springer.com/article/10.1007/s11012-024-01830-1)), is presented here in the `training` folder.
-To run the tutorial case and train a model from scratch, simply enter the `training` folder and run
+The vortex shedding behind a 2D cylinder case study, presented in Section 3.1 of the ([published article](https://link.springer.com/article/10.1007/s11012-024-01830-1)), is presented here in the `tutorials` folder.
+To run the tutorial case and train a model from scratch, simply enter the `tutorials` folder and run
  ```bash
 mpirun -np 5 python3 training_mpi.py &> log.training
 ```